jhin93/Jhin93/README.md

     <img width="1725" alt="connect-closet" src="https://github.com/user-attachments/assets/7660a7eb-7a75-467c-b83b-055571ea8120" />
 </a>

+During my time at CLOVirtualFashion,
+I contributed to both front-end development and blockchain solutions to enhance the company’s services and protect customer assets.
+My key achievements include:

+#### Front-End Development:
+Developed and implemented the 'Order' feature in the 'CONNECT' back-office platform, streamlining the order management process by simplifying and organizing order occurrences.
+Optimized the main service using Google Chrome’s 'Lighthouse' tool, improving performance and accessibility scores to over 80 in these categories through bug fixes and code refactoring.

+#### Blockchain Development:
+Modified and deployed the EC721 smart contract to issue unique NFTs for customers’ 3D artworks, strengthening copyright protection.
+Implemented a one-time transmission mechanism to ensure each NFT is permanently tied to the customer’s wallet, providing a verifiable record of ownership that enables customers to claim copyright even in cases of artwork theft.

 ### 2. FEELWAY (Sep 2020 ~ April 2021)
 ### UI Developer
 <a href="https://www.feelway.com/">
     <img width="1725" alt="feelway" src="https://github.com/user-attachments/assets/560e30a0-efe0-40b8-8fdf-5365e2366c81" />
 </a>

+At Feelway, I contributed to the development and enhancement of a luxury brand trading platform, focusing on front-end development and UI/UX improvements.

+#### Front-End Development:
+My core responsibilities included designing and developing functional pages and event landing pages using HTML, CSS, and JavaScript.
+I collaborated closely with the design team to ensure pixel-perfect UI implementation and responsive design across various devices while maintaining the web environment and user interfaces to deliver a seamless user experience.
+Key achievements include developing over 20 event landing pages, boosting user engagement by 15% during promotional campaigns, and improving mobile responsiveness, which reduced user drop-off rates by 10% on mobile devices.

 ---